-It’s no secret we LOVE Mexican food – it’s part of our heritage.
+It’s no secret we LOVE Mexican food, especially since it’s part of our heritage.
 We even eat it for breakfast, and this chorizo recipe is a fan favorite!
+This Chorizo Recipe is bold, smoky, and packed with authentic flavor thanks to a rich blend of dried chiles, spices, and marinated meat.

 Chorizo is a pork that is highly seasoned and often spicy.
 Though there are many variations all over the world, ours is Mexican-inspired.
 It uses guajillo chiles along with seasonings like garlic powder, cumin, and oregano.
 Adding eggs to the chorizo will help temper the spice and is completely optional.

-Use this chorizo recipe in your favorite dishes, serve it alone in fresh Tortillas, or add some Scrambled Eggs and Salsa!
-Either way, it’s a family favorite we know you’ll LOVE!
+Use this homemade chorizo recipe in your favorite dishes, serve it alone in fresh Tortillas, or add some Scrambled Eggs and Salsa!

 Why we think you’ll love it: